 Employee Attrition Rate

 Employee attrition may be expected or unexpected.
 One way to keep tabs on this recruitment metric is to monitor the attrition rate.
 The attrition rate is a metric used to measure the number of people lost over a specific period who were not replaced.
 Also known as the churn rate, the term is often used to determine an organization’s ability to retain its staff.

 The attrition rate is presented as a percentage compared to the total workforce.
 Its calculation is simple:

 Attrition rate = the number of employees who have left the company / the number of employees over a specified period of time.

-Let’s say you started 2019 with 25 employees in your organization, and by the end of 2019, you had 38 employees.
+Let’s say you started 2019 with 25 workers in your organization, and by the end of 2019, you had 38 people.
 During the year, 10 employees left.
 To calculate the attrition rate:

 Annual attrition rate = 10 / (25 + 38) / 2 = 10 / 31.5 = 31.7 percent.

 How to Manage Employee Attrition